 Similar to the usage of eMBMS, both broadcast and multicast 5MBS session for application level control signalling may be used to transmit the following messages, for example:

 - MBS session announcement for media sessions

 - Group application paging

 - Group dynamic data (e.g. status of the group)

 The NRM client shall not send responses to group-addressed application level control signalling unless instructed or configured to respond.

-Editor’s note: The definition of MBS session announcement is FFS.